-Let’s discuss building out a third party risk management program, aka a vendor management or vendor risk management program from the ground up.
-You’ve joined an organization that lacks any sort of discipline around third party risk – been there, done that!
+Let’s discuss building out the framework of a vendor risk management program (or what’s sometimes referred to as third-party risk management program) from the ground up.
+You’ve joined an organization that lacks any sort of discipline around third-party risk – been there, done that!
 You have a Herculean task on your hands, so where do you start?

 11 Steps to Implement a Vendor Risk Management Program

 - Review the relevant guidance from your prudential regulator and the FFIEC.
 This should always be your starting point.
 Reviews should happen periodically as in this industry the guidance is frequently evolving, along with other regulatory guidance that may impact your vendor risk management framework or plans.

 - Enlist the help of senior management and your board of directors.
 You’ll need them actively involved in establishing a budget, setting hiring goals, reviewing your processes and escalating issues with third parties.
 Remember, OCC Bulletin 2013-29 requires active senior management and board involvement.

 - Take the time necessary to thoroughly document your approach to third-party risk management.
 Make sure it closely aligns with the regulatory guidance.
 Involve subject matter experts such as your business continuity planning manager, your compliance officer and your information technology team as well as have it reviewed and approved by counsel and the board.

 - Work with accounts payable to get a list of vendors.
 Once you have that list, hone it down to ones that need to be actively managed.
 These are called your actively managed vendors.
 If you need assistance determining which vendors may not need to be actively managed, you can take a look at Venminder’s blog post on Vendor Exclusionary Policies here.

 - Double check your vendor list.
 Make sure to reconfirm your vendor list with the lines of business.
 Have them sign off on its accuracy (believe me – that is one big milestone).